TFCMarques/trackr/README.md

 ## Acknowledgements

 This project is inspired by Git and aims to provide a simplified version to help understand the core concepts of version control systems.

+For more information on the challenge, visit codingchallenges.fyi/challenges/challenge-json-parser